-Each individual, including children, has an annual capital gains tax allowance, which allows you to make gains on investments of up to £12,300 free of tax and a maximum of £6,150 for trusts – this figure is frozen until 2026.
+Each individual, including children, has an annual capital gains tax allowance, which allows you to make gains on investments of up to £6,000 free of tax and a maximum of £3,000 for trusts – these figures are also reducing further in the 2024/25 tax year to £3,000 per individual and £1,500 for most trusts.
 For this reason, if your total capital gains in a tax year are less than this amount, you’ll pay no tax.

 It is important to note that this allowance cannot be carried forwards into the next calendar year.
 It’s recommended that you use your tax-free allowance each year – it’s your best bet so that you don’t end up with large capital gains tax bills in the following years.